alejandra-rojas/interactive-poetry/README.md

-# Creative Writing Project.
+# Creative writing project.
 Choice & Regret.

 This project was conceptualised by students at the creative writing program at Biskops Arnö Folkhögskola.
 "The project aims to work with interactive text and explore elements of choice and regret."